belgianmobileid/doc/authentication.md

 ## Overview

 This API is based on the Authorization Code Flow of OpenID Connect 1.0.
-It allows computing clients to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
+It allows you to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
 Sounds technical, but it’s really quite easy.
 The REST architecture mainly breaks down to HTTP-methods GET and POST.

-REST also implies a nice and clean structure for URLs or endpoints.
-This means you can reach any part of the itsme® API on <code>https://idp.prd.itsme.services/v2/</code> adding the name of the resource you want to interact with.

-The diagram below describes the **Authentication** integration process and how your backend is integrated within the itsme® architecture :
+The diagram below describes the **Authentication**  process and how your systems will be interacting with itsme® :

  ![Sequence diagram describing the OpenID flow](/doc/public/images/OpenID_SeqDiag.png)